mjm41/AM_Radio/README.md

 <img src="media/am_radio_circuit.png" alt="AM Radio Circuit" width="600">

-Lastly, I did not have a capacitor small enough to substitute for C1 or the ferrite bead in parallel with the RC circuit, so I skipped both of those parts in this circuit.
+Lastly, I did not have a capacitor small enough (C1 (in LM386 specs) or C2 in *The Art of Electronics*) or the ferrite bead in parallel with the RC circuit, so I skipped both of those parts in my resulting circuit.

 ### Calculating the Inductor